-In January 2015 Addex entered a collaboration with the NIAAA (National Institute on Alcohol Abuse and Alcoholism to evaluate the pharmacology of ADX71441 (GABAB PAM), in preclinical models of alcohol use disorder.
-The collaboration will evaluate ADX71441 (GABAB PAM) in a battery of preclinical models of alcohol use disorder.
+In January 2015 Addex entered a collaboration with the NIAAA (National Institute on Alcohol Abuse and Alcoholism to evaluate the pharmacology of ADX71441 (GABA_B PAM), in preclinical models of alcohol use disorder.
+The collaboration successfully evaluated ADX71441 (GABA_B PAM) in a battery of preclinical models of alcohol use disorder, which substantially increases the probability of ongoing support of the NIAAA to develop the compound in this indication with a high unmet medical need.

-Both collaborations should help Addex define the best clinical development path for ADX71441 (GABAB PAM).
-The next step is to complete phase I in early 2016 and then start phase IIa POC in an addiction population with the US NIH (NIDA or NIAAA) and/or pharma partner in 2016.
+Both collaborations should help Addex define the best clinical development path for ADX71441 (GABA_B PAM).
+The next step is to complete phase I in 2016 and then start phase IIa POC in an addiction population with the US NIH (NIDA or NIAAA) and/or pharma partner in 2016.
 Important to note is that Addex will not start an addiction development program without significant non-dilutive funding sources and third party expertise due to the complexity of clinical development in this area.